makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP24.md

 * **Triage** all vulnerability reports and escalate to the appropriate CU as needed.
 * **Publicly report** all critical vulnerabilities after all fixes have been implemented and verified in the format of a postmortem, and respond to inquiries from the community.

+A subproposal will be created for the bug bounty program as well as a separate budget subproposal due to the unique process complexities for this.

 #### Incident Response Facilitation

 Even with an effective Bug Bounty Program and appropriate incentives in place, there are always those who don’t care about these incentives, or believe that they can get away cleanly with more funds than the bug bounty program reward.

 This is why the Maker ecosystem should still be prepared to react appropriately in the event of a serious successful attack.

-The Immunefi Security CU will collaborate with other CUs to create a War Room of on-call members, both from within and outside the Maker ecosystem.
+The Immunefi Security CU will collaborate with other CUs, such as the GovComm CU, to create a War Room of on-call members, both from within and outside the Maker ecosystem.
 This will provide the necessary support in order to minimize the impact of the attacks.

 * **Technical experts** to act on and validate successful attacks as well as assist in fixes as necessary.
 * **PR specialists** to take a proactive role in framing the perception of the exploit in a constructive manner, with the appropriate legal review of public statements.